populse/populse_mia/docs/source/installation/developer_installation.rst

         cd [mia_install_dir]
         python3 setup.py install --user

-      *Note : make sure to don't forget '--user' at the end of the command.
+      *Note : make sure to don't forget '\--user' at the end of the command.
 If not you might get access errors linked with administrators rights.

     * Then, run Populse_mia :